- Home

 If you’re feeling annoyed at yourself for being unable to concentrate, it’s important to remember that you’re not alone.
 According to research from King’s College London, 49% of the public believe their attention span is shorter than it used to be, while 47% say that ‘deep thinking’ is a thing of the past.

-With this in mind, try not to blame yourself for not being able to focus.
+With this in mind, try to be kind to yourself if you’re struggling to focus, as your brain is only doing what it’s wired to do.
 In fact, feeling guilty about your lack of concentration can reinforce the cycle as your stress further weakens prefrontal cortex connections.

-2. Protect yourself from distraction
+2. Protect yourself from distractions

-Another reason it can be difficult to focus is because we live in a world of perpetual distraction.
-How many times have you sat down to work only to be distracted by a notification on your phone, or a new email?
+Another reason it can be difficult to focus is that we live in a world of perpetual distraction.
+How many times have you sat down to work only to be distracted by a notification on your phone or a new email?
+Research from King’s College London found that, of the UK public surveyed, 50% struggled to stop checking their smartphones when they should be focusing on other things.

 3. Create time for focus